 A photo list is not a set of instructions.
 Your photographer will not be trying to make certain moments happen just because they appeared on a list.
 That's the role of the couple, their close family, the day-of coordinator or a wedding planner.
 Your photographer is not a day-of coordinator.

-We'll always try our best to capture photos on a list!
+If you send us a list, we'll always try our best to capture photos on a list!
 Please remember a wedding is not a staged photo event, and your photographer is focused on capturing natural moments with a photojournalistic and storytelling approach.
 Your photographer won't be able to carry a list around all day and constantly monitor it, or orchestrate moments that didn't really happen just because they were listed.
+If it's really important to you to prepare a list, please designate a family member, trusted guest or a wedding party member to be in charge of the list and take responsibility to make sure your photographer takes those shots.

 Please also be mindful that your photographer cannot be in two places at once.
 If your photographer is taking pictures of the bride putting on her dress, he/she cannot also be taking pictures of the groomsmen at the same time.